Thousands of probationary employees fired as Trump administration directs agencies to carry out widespread layoffs

 The notices said employees were being terminated due to the workforce optimization executive order, signed by Trump on Tuesday, that promised a “critical transformation of the Federal bureaucracy” aimed at “eliminating waste.”
 The order also directed agency heads to start preparations for large-scale reductions in force, or RIFs.

-Elsewhere, about 3,400 Forest Service employees and 2,000 Energy Department staffers were laid off Thursday, Randy Erwin, national president of the National Federation of Federal Employees, told The Wall Street Journal.
-CNN has reached out to NFFE for additional information.

-CNN’s Megan Trimble, Kaanita Iyer and Ella Nilsen contributed to this report.
+CNN’s Megan Trimble, Kaanita Iyer, Ella Nilsen, Jamie Gangel, Meg Tirrell, Brenda Goodman and Nick Valencia contributed to this report.

 The-CNN-Wire